TMDL - The Integrated Report

 The Water Quality Control Policy for Developing California’s Clean Water Act Section 303(d) List describes the process by which the State Water Resources Control Board and Regional Water Quality Control Boards will comply with the listing requirements of section 303(d) of the federal Clean Water Act.

-Subscribe to our, Impaired Waterways 303(d) List, email list to receive notifications and the latest updates.
-After subscribing, you will need to check your email host for a confirmation email to complete the subscription.
+Subscribe to the Impaired Waterways 303(d) List email list to receive notifications and updates.